-Accordingly, as nominee of the Planning Secretary, I approve the Traffic Management Plan (Revision 4, 21 June 2022) under Condition 30 of Schedule 3.
+Accordingly, as nominee of the Planning Secretary, I approve the TMP (Revision 5, 25 November 2022).

-You are reminded that if there is any inconsistency between the approved document and the conditions of approval, then the requirements of the conditions of approval prevail.
+You are reminded that if there are any inconsistencies between the Plan and the conditions of approval, the conditions prevail.

-Please ensure you make the document and this approval letter publicly available on the project website at the earliest convenience.
+Please ensure you make the document publicly available on the project website at the earliest convenience.

-If you wish to discuss the matter further, please contact Anthony Ko on 02 8217 2022.
+If you wish to discuss the matter further, please contact Julia Green on 9585 6409 or at Julia.a.green@dpie.nsw.gov.au.